carmenBen/cs124/docs/design.md

 When creating our React app we faced issues updating our states because we didn't realize that updating our state was done asynchronously, and therefore our page was being re-rendered before our states were being updated.

+In lab 4, we really struggled with restructuring the Firebase data to accommodate for the multiple lists.
+We also had a hard time with some of the styling for responsive design.

 # What we're proud of
 We are really proud of our table format because we believe separating our complete and incomplete tasks made our design a lot more usable.
 We also think our color choices really emphasize our design and add to the aesthetics of our page which also adds to the perception of usability.

 Finally, we are very proud of the way we chose to have a separate page and UI for adding new tasks and editing tasks.
 We believe that keeping this separate made our design clearer and simpler, and furthermore having the new task and edit task page be very similar also allows users to understand these pages easily.

+In lab 4, we're proud of the multiple list functionality, since this took a while to implement.
+We're also proud of the responsive design components and how we've grown in our ability to use CSS to produce something that's quite pretty.